 It's not often you get extra credit opportunities in college.
 Even if you are sitting at an A, there is never "bad" extra credit.
 The extra assignment may come back to help you for a bad test score or a missed assignment down the road.
 That extra assignment may make the difference between an A and a B, or a B and a C, and that can change everything.

 Never be afraid to talk to your professor.
 Even if you're in a class of 300 people and think you have nothing to say, going into office hours shows that you CARE about your grades and that could help your grade and get a great recommendation letter.
 When your letter grade is on the edge, that personal relationship with your professor may lead them to boost it up that last percent!

 6. Show up and study SMART

 Half the battle is going to class.
 While you may feel you can study better on your own, going to class will never hurt your chances at a better grade.
 Studying is a huge determining factor of how you will perform on tests.
-This can often be difficult, the methods learned in HS for studying often don't work in college and leave many freshman feeling helpless.
+This can often be difficult, the methods learned in HS for studying often don't work in college and leave many freshmen feeling helpless.
 There is an art to college studying, and it differs for each person.
-Personally it helps me to listen to lectures without note taking.
+Personally, it helps me to listen to lectures without note-taking.
 I take a video of the lecture and go back and take notes at home and making outlines every week of the most important material.
-Often the outlines I have made are practically the tests I take, and takes far less time to go over test day than skimming five chapters in one day.
+Often the outlines I have made are practically the tests I take and takes far less time to go over test day than skimming five chapters in one day.

 7. Don't dwell on the past